jenisys/shelfs/README.md

 * The [shellfs] is not very performant.
-* The [shellfs] is intended to be used if no better filesystem exists and when only a command shell is provided that can access the internal filesystem.
+* The [shellfs] is intended to be used if no better filesystem exists and only if a command shell is provided that allows to access the internal filesystem.

 RELATED:

+* [fsspec]

 [shellfs]: https://github.com/jenisys/shellfs
 [fsspec]: https://github.com/fsspec/filesystem_spec